sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-annotations/cp-mobile-dev-kit-annotations.md

     <!-- border -->![MDK](img-4.3.png)

-    In MDK project, you will see new pages, actions, rules have been generated for **Products**.
+    In MDK project, you will see new pages, actions, and rules have been generated for **Products**.

     <!-- border -->![MDK](img-4.4.png)